General GAN-generated image detection by data augmentation in fingerprint domain: Experiment

 \subsection{Visualizations}

-In Figure~\ref{fig:vis}, we present an image generated by ProGAN and its perturbed version using \textbf{Mixup}.
+In Fig.~\ref{fig:vis}, we present an image generated by ProGAN and its perturbed version using \textbf{Mixup}.
 The two images are visually almost indistinguishable while their fingerprints have a significant difference.
 The perturbation successfully simulates unknown types of GANs, allowing the detector to be trained on more kinds of fingerprints.

-In Figure~\ref{fig:spectrum}, we show the spectra of images generated from different GANs and the spectra of perturbed ProGAN images.
+In Fig.~\ref{fig:spectrum}, we show the spectra of images generated from different GANs and the spectra of perturbed ProGAN images.
 The first row shows the spectra of a high-pass filtered original ProGAN image and the corresponding perturbed images using the proposed fingerprint augmentation strategies.
 The second row shows the averaged spectra of 2000 high-pass filtered images generated by different GANs.
 We can see that the fingerprint perturbation has an obvious effect on the spectra.
 The spectra of the perturbed images exhibit distinct patterns from the original image.
 Although fingerprint perturbation does not reproduce the spectra of unseen GANs, the training domain is significantly extended.
 This also corroborates the advantage of our method in generalizability.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-To demonstrate the effectiveness of category discriminator, we perform ablation studies on $\mathcal{L}_{adv}$ under the cross-GAN evaluations in Table~\ref{tab:cross-model1}.
-The results are presented in Table~\ref{tab:ablation-perturbation}, it shows that with $\mathcal{L}_{adv}$, both \textbf{Scaling} and \textbf{Mixup} are increased by over 1\% in mean Acc and AP.
-This is probably due to that the fingerprint extractor trained with $\mathcal{L}_{adv}$ can extract fingerprints more precisely, which is advantageous for the detector that relies on the GAN fingerprints.
+To demonstrate the effectiveness of the category discriminator, we perform ablation studies on $\mathcal{L}_{adv}$ under the cross-GAN evaluations in Table~\ref{tab:cross-model1}.
+The results are presented in Table~\ref{tab:ablation-adv}, which shows that with $\mathcal{L}_{adv}$, both \textbf{Scaling} and \textbf{Mixup} are slightly increased in mean Acc and AP.
+This is probably due to the fact that the fingerprint extractor trained with $\mathcal{L}_{adv}$ can extract fingerprints more precisely, which is advantageous for the detector that relies on the GAN fingerprints.

-Then we evaluate the effectiveness of different detectors. given that we used ResNet50 in previous experiments, we additionally use a shallower ResNet18 and a deeper Xception as detectors for ablation study.
-As shown in Table~\ref{tab:ablation-classifiers}, the performences of our method are not overly dependent on the ability of the detectors.
-Even though the mean AP of Xception detector is 3\% to 4\% higher than that of ResNet18 and ResNet50, the mean Acc only shows little differences.
-This suggests that the generalizability comes from our fingerprint domain augmentation strategies rather than the detector itself.
+Then we evaluate the effectiveness of different detectors.
+Given that we used ResNet50 in previous experiments, we additionally use 2 different architectures ResNet18 and Xception as the GAN detector.
+As shown in Table~\ref{tab:ablation-classifiers}, the mean AP of Xception detector is 3\% to 4\% higher than that of ResNet18 and ResNet50, and the mean Acc only shows moderate differences.
+This suggests that the proposed method is effective for detectors of different architectures.